fatualux/pygen-calendar/README.md

 ```
 python pygen-calendar.py
 ```

-2. **Enter Font Name**: Enter the name of the font family when prompted.
-This font will be used for the ientire calendar.
+2. Open your browser and go to the address:port specified in the shell.

-3. **Input Year and Month**: Provide the year and month for which you want to generate the calendar.
+3. Insert year, month and font family name in the specified fields, and click/tap "Generate Calendar".
-4. **Add Notes**: Optionally, add notes to specific dates by following the prompts; newlines are supported (with the escape character '\n').
+4. In the shell, you will be prompted to insert the day, the note and the color.
-5. **Output**: The script will generate an HTML file with the calendar and a corresponding CSS file for styling.
-(Note that the font file/s must be in the same directory as the HTML file.)
+5. When you are done with inserting data, type "exit" and hit enter, and you will be redirected to the generated calendar.

 ## Dependencies

-This script requires Python 3.x and the `calendar` module.
+This script requires Python 3.x, Flask and the `calendar` module.

 ## Notes

-Font files must be placed in the **static+** directory.
+Font files must be placed in the ***static*** directory.

 ## LICENSE